21 Traditional Cantonese Meals: The Best List

 Another crowd’s favorite in Cantonese cuisine is the steamed pork buns (叉烧包 Caa1 Siu1 Baau1).
 As far as traditional Cantonese dim sum goes, Char Siu Bao/Char Siu Pao/Cha Siu Bao is unrivaled in popularity.
 An exquisite and exotic meal of dim sum can be among the best you’ve ever had.
 The meaty filling, soy-based thick gravy, and pillowy bun come together in a harmonious symphony of flavor.

 Cha Siu Bao is barbecued pork in a bun.
 Chinese people call barbecued pork Char Siu which is where the name Cha Siu Bao comes from.
 Most people eat this pork bun in the morning or early afternoon.
 It is usually served with Chinese tea, which people in Hong Kong call yum cha (drinking tea).
-Today, many Chinese restaurants all over the world have lunch menus with barbecue on them.
+Today, many Chinese restaurants around the world use customizable menu templates to easily design lunch menus featuring barbecue dishes according to market demand.

 CantoneseRomanizationEnglish Translation